EmilieSalem/bun/README.md

 </p>

 You win if you manage to collect 15 carrots, but you lose if you fall through a maximum of 2 screens.
-In both case, you will be prompted to choose between starting a new game or going back to the title screen.
+In both cases, you will be prompted to choose between starting a new game or going back to the title screen.
 Press `E` to confirm your choice.

 # Have fun! :rabbit2: